Karen Coolman

 Karen B. Coolman (born August 26, 1947) is an American politician.
 She served as a Democratic member for the 86th district of the Florida House of Representatives.

 Life and career

 Coolman was born in Norfolk, Virginia.
 She attended Michigan State University.

-In 1974, Coolman was elected to represent the 86th district of the Florida House of Representatives, succeeding Jon C. Thomas.
-She served until 1976, when she was succeeded by Linda C. Cox.
+In 1974, Coolman was elected to represent the 86th district of the Florida House of Representatives, succeeding Jon Thomas.
+She served until 1976, when she was succeeded by Linda Cox.